tmdsifat98/tmdsifat98/README.md

 ## 🧑‍💻 About Me

 Hi there!
-I’m a passionate full-stack web developer from Bangladesh, currently pursuing my Bachelor's in Computer Science at the University of Rajshahi.
+I’m a passionate full-stack web developer from Bangladesh, currently pursuing my Bachelor's in Population Science & Human Resources Development at the University of Rajshahi.
 I enjoy building modern, fast, and scalable web applications with clean UI and powerful backend logic.

 ---